-Did you know that from 10-16 April is the National Gardening Week?
+Did you know that today is the World Earth Day?
 To celebrate, we’ve put together our favourite gardening activities for kids so you can share some green-fingered Spring afternoons with the little ones.

 Make a daisy chain